Choosing the best places to stay in Bali is no easy task.

 Where to stay in Sidemen

-Mid-range: Sawah Indah Villa is surrounded by rolling hills, but the biggest attraction here is undoubtedly the gorgeous infinity pool that overlooks the rice fields.
+Mid-range: Sawah Indah Villa is surrounded by rolling hills.
+But the biggest attraction here is undoubtedly the gorgeous infinity pool that overlooks the rice fields.
 The rooms are tastefully decorated, and overall, it is the perfect place to stay if you’re looking for a luxurious hotel at an affordable price.
+Check availability here.

-Budget: Dika Homestay is the best option for budget travelers visiting Sidemen.
+Budget: Dika Homestay is the best option for budget travelers.
 It’s ideally located just off the main road, and you’ll receive a warm welcome from the kind family who owns the place.
 The rooms are basic yet clean and comfortable and offer the perfect place to rest your head after exploring.
+Check availability here.

 Gili Trawangan: Where to stay in Bali for backpackers